slackhq/go-audit/README.md

 | **local5 (21)**   | 168      | 169       | 170       | 171     | 172      | 173        | 174       | 175       |
 | **local6 (22)**   | 176      | 177       | 178       | 179     | 180      | 181        | 182       | 183       |
 | **local7 (23)**   | 184      | 185       | 186       | 187     | 188      | 189        | 190       | 191       |

+#### I'm getting a bunch of compilation errors related to syscall_solaris.go after running make

+You may be running an older version of Go (1.2.1 or below).
+Update to at least 1.5 to resolve these errors.

 ## Thanks!